Skip to main content

 For three decades after that, “oral minoxidil for hair” sat on a shelf.
 The Loniten label warned about pericardial effusion at antihypertensive doses, and dermatologists assumed the cardiovascular risk made oral dosing unrealistic for an elective indication like AGA.

 The shift came from one Australian dermatologist.
-In 2018, Rodney Sinclair published a pilot study giving 100 women with female pattern hair loss just 0.25 mg/day of minoxidil — a fortieth of the antihypertensive dose — combined with spironolactone [2].
-Sixty-one percent had clear improvement at 12 months.
-Discontinuation for side effects was 1%.
+In 2018, Rodney Sinclair published a pilot study giving 100 women with female pattern hair loss just 0.25 mg/day of minoxidil — a fortieth of the antihypertensive dose — combined with 25 mg spironolactone [2].
+Over 12 months, hair-loss severity and shedding scores both improved, and side effects were mild — only 2 of the 100 women stopped treatment.
 That paper opened the door.

 What followed in the next seven years: